MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ```
 ### -AddInformationSegment

 This parameter allows you to add a segment to a SharePoint site.
 This parameter is only applicable for tenants who have enabled Microsoft 365 Information barriers capability.
-Please read (https://<kaarin to provide the link ) documentation to understand Information barriers with SharePoint Online.
+Please read https://docs.microsoft.com/sharepoint/information-barriers documentation to understand Information barriers in SharePoint Online.

 **Note**: This parameter is available only in SharePoint Online Management Shell Version 16.0.19927.12000 or later.